sriramcu/anatomy_detection_neural_networks_comparison/README.md

 [in this powerpoint presentation](./materials/AnatomyDetection_Inceptionv4_cogan.pptx).

 The ppt shows the effect of using different neural networks, optimizers, augmentation techniques as well as the usage of the custom preprocessing technique.
+The ppt also describes cases where dyed lifted polyps and dyed resection margins are not included in the classifier.

 ## Dataset